jgnewman/sfsb/README.md

 });
 ```

-In this example we can see all of our available options.
-Because you are polling
+In this example we can see almost all of our available options.
+The two options
+not shown are called `backoff` and `refresh` but we'll get to those later.
-the server for updates, there is no need to specify the request method.
-It will
+Anyway, because you are polling the server for updates, there is no need to
-be "GET" by default.
-Following are the meanings of each setting.
-Note that
+specify the request method.
+It will be "GET" by default.
+Following are the
-only `url` is required.
-All others are optional.
+meanings of each setting.
+Note that only `url` is required.
+All others are
+optional.

 - `url` - The url of the server where requests will be made.
 - `timeout` - How long any given request should wait before timing out.
 The